-- 1. This appeal involves a claim for exemption pursuant to section 195 of the Taxes Consolidation Act as amended ('TCA 1997') and in accordance with the guidelines drawn up under that section by the Arts Council and the Minister for Culture, Heritage and the Gaeltacht (hereafter referred to as the guidelines), commonly known as 'Artists Exemption'.
+- 1. This appeal involves a claim for exemption pursuant to section 195 of the Taxes Consolidation Act as amended ('TCA 1997') in accordance with the guidelines drawn up under that section by the Arts Council and the Minister for Culture, Heritage and the Gaeltacht (hereafter referred to as the guidelines), commonly known as 'Artists' Exemption'.
 Under section 195(6) an individual may appeal to the Appeal Commissioners.
-The appeal is on the grounds that the work or works is or are generally recognised as having cultural or artistic merit or the particular work has cultural or artistic merit. - 2.
-The Appellant's authored work is a non-fiction book titled "Interception of the Work").
-The Appellant submitted a claim for Artists Exemption for a determination by the Revenue Commissioners under of section 195 TCA 1997 in 2019 on the basis that the Work was a book of non-fiction.
-The Appellant's claim for exemption was refused by the Respondent on 16th September 2020 stating that the work did not meet the required criteria set out in the legislation and the guidelines.
-In particular it was noted in the decision dated 16th September 2020 that the Work was a work of non-fiction but it "does not come with the criteria for non-fiction work set out in paragraph 7 of the guidelines". - 3.
-The Commissioner notes that the letter from the Revenue Commissioners is somewhat brief and it might have assisted the Appellant if some further detail as to why the Work did not come within paragraph 7 of the guidelines had been included.
-That may have also assisted the Appellant to consider any further submissions as requested by the Revenue Commissioners and/or pursue the appeal to the Tax Appeals Commission.
-The Commissioner notes the Revenue Commissioners supplied a detailed Statement of Case to the Tax Appeals Commission.
-However, again the Statement of Case does not provide the Appellant with further detail as to why the Revenue Commissioners did not consider the Work came within paragraph 7 of the guidelines, other than the Revenue Commissioners were not satisfied that the Work could be considered either a biography or an autobiography, within the ordinary meaning of the word.
-The Work was also examined by the Revenue Commissioners to ascertain if it came within any other categories of work listed in paragraph 7 of the guidelines but they were not satisfied it came within any category listed in paragraphs 7(2)(a) to (e).
+The appeal is on the grounds that the work or works is or are generally recognised as having cultural or artistic merit or the particular work has cultural or artistic merit.
+From the documentation supplied by the Appellant, he had successfully been granted Artists' Exemption for a previous book called "Minister". - 2.
+The Appellant's authored work in this appeal is a non-fiction book titled (hereinafter referred to as "the Work").
+The Appellant submitted a claim for Artists' Exemption for a determination by the Revenue Commissioners under section 195 TCA 1997 in 2020.
+The Appellant considered that the Work was a book and non-fiction.
+The Appellant's claim for exemption was refused by the Respondent on 28th July 2020 stating that the Work did not meet the required criteria set out in the legislation and the guidelines.
+In particular it was noted in the decision dated 28th July 2020 that the Work was a work of non-fiction but it "does not come with the criteria for non-fiction work set out in paragraph 7 of the guidelines".
+In the Revenue Commissioner's letter dated 28th July 2020, they gave the Appellant a further opportunity to supply information to assist his application for Artists' Exemption.
+On 28th December 2020, the Appellant wrote to the Revenue Commissioners with further details stating that the Work came within paragraph 7(a) and that it was his personal diaries shared with the public in an artistic way.
+The Appellant explained that the Work's launch was cancelled due to the Covid-19 pandemic.
+The Appellant has given away copies of the book in order to assist others.
+The Appellant states that his motivation is not profit but to promote self-care and positive well-being.
+The Commissioner notes that this motivation is laudable, particularly in light of the societal pressures of recent times.